Machinery Safety & Compliance

 -

-Certificates of Compliance for Electrical Work (COCEW) issued and submitted to Services NSW by a licensed competent person, satisfying both the regulator and your insurer
+Certificates of Compliance for Electrical Work (COCEW) issued and submitted to the regulatory authority for each state by a licensed competent person, satisfying both the regulator and your insurer

 -